5-Dimension-Studio/5DiGine/.github/ISSUE_TEMPLATE/oh-my-bugs.md

 ---

-- [  ] What kind bugs/error you find when using our engine?
+- [  ] kind bugs/error you find when using our engine?
  - [  ] How we can reproduce it?
  - [  ] What kind output you expecting from our engine?